 (b) the manner in which an amendment may be made to the scheme after it has been determined.

-[Section 55B inserted by No. 68 of 2004 s.
+[Section 55B inserted: No. 68 of 2004 s.
 55.]

 55C.
 Appointment of further delegates may be required

 (1) In this section —

 additional employees means employees who have not been invited to appoint a delegate or delegates under section 55(1) or (2) because that subsection has not become applicable to the mine at which they work.